djhshih/guidelines-genai-usage/README.md

 generate text or images that are plausible but not necessiarily accurate.
 Therefore, the use of GenAI in scientific work must be done with forethought and care.

-At best, creating AI slop reflects poorly on the user's professionalism and quality of work; at worst, it leads to misconduct.
+At best, creating AI slop reflects poorly on your professionalism and quality of work; at worst, it causes you to commit misconduct.

 ## Misconducts

 The definitions of scientific misconducts remain unchanged in the era of GenAI.
 Common misconducts include

-**Fabrication**: making up data, results, facts, or citations
+- **Fabrication**: making up data, results, facts, or citations

-**Plagiarism**: claiming other people's work as your own or using other's people's work without proper *attribution*
+- **Plagiarism**: claiming other people's work as your own or using other's people's work without proper *attribution*

-**Copyright violation**: using other's people work without proper *authorization*
+- **Copyright violation**: using other's people work without proper *authorization*

-## Examples of misconducts
+### Examples

 ### Science